salesforcecli/plugin-deploy-retrieve/messages/retrieve.start.md

 # noSourceTrackingWarning

-Starting in December 2025, this command will require source tracking support.
+Starting in December 2025, this command will require that the target org use source tracking.
 Production orgs and other non-tracking orgs will no longer be supported without explicit metadata specification.